 Trump names former Sen. David Perdue of Georgia to be ambassador to China

-WASHINGTON (AP) — President-elect Donald Trump said Thursday he has selected former Sen. David Perdue of Georgia to serve as his ambassador to China, leaning on a former business executive turned politician to serve as the administration's envoy to America's most potent economic and military adversary.
+WASHINGTON (AP) — President-elect Donald Trump has selected former Sen. David Perdue of Georgia to be the U.S. ambassador to China, leaning on a former business executive turned politician to serve as the administration's envoy to America's most potent economic and military adversary.

 Perdue lost his Senate seat to Democrat Jon Ossoff four years ago and ran unsuccessfully in a 2022 primary against Georgia Gov. Brian Kemp.
 Perdue pushed Trump’s debunked lies about electoral fraud during his failed bid for Georgia governor.

 During his time in the Senate, Perdue was labeled as “anti-China” in a 2019 Chinese think tank report.
-The former Georgia lawmaker advocated that the U.S. needed to build a more robust naval force to cope with threats, including from China.
+The former Georgia lawmaker advocated for a more robust naval force to cope with threats, including from China.

 Before launching his political career, Perdue held a string of top executive positions, including at Sara Lee, Reebok and Dollar General.